FlamingSpork/phonectf/README.md

 * Vietnam (+84)

 After compiling these statistics, I have deleted all of the records they were compiled from.
-I was under the impression that my system was not collecting caller ID information, as voip.ms lists a charge per lookup, which I explicitly disabled.
+I was under the impression that my system was not collecting caller ID information, as voip.ms lists a charge per lookup, which I explicitly declined.

 If you participated, thank you, and if you didn't, thank you for reading anyway.